uxlfoundation/oneMath/docs/building_the_project_with_dpcpp.rst

 By default, the generic BLAS backend is not tuned for any specific device.
 This tuning is required to achieve best performance.
-OneMath SYCL BLAS can be tuned for a specific hardware target by adding compiler definitions in 2 ways:
+The generic SYCL BLAS backend can be tuned for a specific hardware target by adding compiler definitions in 2 ways:

 #.